anbox-cloud/discourse-docs/exp/anbox-cloud.md

 Anbox Cloud provides a rich software stack that enables you to run Android applications in the cloud for different use cases, including high-performance streaming of graphics to desktop and mobile client devices.

-At its heart, it uses lightweight container technology instead of full virtual machines and maintains a single Android system per container.
-This approach allows for higher density and better performance per host while ensuring security and isolation of each container.
-Depending on the target platform, payload, and desired application performance (for example, frame rate), Anbox Cloud can run more than 100 containers on a single machine.
+Anbox Cloud maintains a single Android system per instance, providing higher density and better performance per host while ensuring security and isolation of each instance.
+Depending on the target platform, payload, and desired application performance (for example, frame rate), Anbox Cloud can run more than 100 instances on a single machine.

-For containerisation of Android, Anbox Cloud uses the well-established and secure container hypervisor [LXD](https://ubuntu.com/lxd).
-LXD is secure by design, scales to a large number of containers, and provides advanced resource management for hosted containers.

 <a name="variants"></a>
 ## Variants